maina-david/multi-shortcode-mpesa/README.md

 You can overwrite the default urls in config/multi-shortcode-mpesa.php file.

 Clear your config cache.
-This package requires access to the permission config.
+This package requires access to the multi-shortcode-mpesa config.
 Generally it's bad practice to do config-caching in a development environment.
 If you've been caching configurations locally, clear your config cache with either of these commands:

 ```bash
  php artisan optimize:clear